Polymer/old-docs-site/app/3.0/docs/es6.md

 The latest versions of Chrome and Safari support dynamic imports.
 For other browsers, the Polymer build tools can transform dynamic imports into AMD modules.
 The Polymer development server can do this transformation on the fly.

-More on dyanmic import, see:
+For more on dynamic import, see:

 *   [Dynamic import()](https://developers.google.com/web/updates/2017/11/dynamic-import) on developers.google.com.